How To Wash Strawberries: The 3 Simple Methods You Should Try

 There is such a thing as going overboard when you're washing your fruit, and as noted above, a gentle scrub with some running water is enough to do the job on your strawberries.
 "You don't need anything special to wash your fruit or berries.
 Soap, detergent, bleach, or even commercial produce wash isn't recommended or necessary," explains Hultin.

 However, you may be under-cleaning your strawberries as well.
-"If you're just wiping with a paper towel or giving a brief rinse, that's not enough," warns Frances Largeman-Roth, RDN, nutrition expert and author of Smoothies & Juices.
+"If you're just wiping with a paper towel or giving a brief rinse, that's not enough," warns Frances Largeman-Roth, RDN.
 There should be some mild scrubbing, too.

 Our favorite strawberry-based recipes.